Ipotrick/Daxa/README.md

 ## What is Daxa?
 Daxa is a GPU api built on Vulkan.

-Daxa is a lot simpler and much easier to use then vulkan, but retains the great cpu performance increase of vulkan by not introducing large overhead.
+Daxa is a lot simpler and much easier to use then vulkan, but retains the great cpu performance of vulkan by not introducing large overhead.
 It also enforces certain new concepts that are rightfully increasing in popularity like bindless resources or statically generated synchroinization with rendergraphs.

 Daxa is not meant to be the "ultimate Vulkan can-do-anything abstraction"!
 It exposes the Vulkan features that I personally (and a few other folks) use.
 Daxa and its internals are meant to stay reasonably simple to keep it managable to maintain.
 But anyone is invited to contribute to daxa and add features they may like after consideration by the current maintainers.